Air Midwest

 Air Midwest, Inc., was a Federal Aviation Administration Part 121 certificated air carrier that operated under air carrier certificate number AMWA510A issued on May 15, 1965.
-It was headquartered in Wichita, Kansas, United States, and was a subsidiary of Mesa Air Group.
+It was headquartered in Wichita, Kansas, United States, and from 1991 was a subsidiary of Mesa Air Group.
 Besides initially flying as an independent air carrier, it later operated code sharing feeder flights on behalf of Eastern Air Lines as Eastern Air Midwest Express, on behalf of American Airlines as American Eagle, on behalf of Trans World Airlines (TWA) as Trans World Express and on behalf of US Airways as US Airways Express.
-It also operated feeder flights on behalf of Braniff (1983-1990) and Ozark Air Lines in addition to flying for Mesa Airlines.
+It also operated feeder flights on behalf of Braniff (1983–1990) and Ozark Air Lines in addition to flying for Mesa Airlines.
 Air Midwest was shut down by its parent company, Mesa Airlines, in June 2008.

 History

-Air Midwest was founded in Wichita, Kansas, in May 1965 by Gary Adamson as Aviation Services Inc. Using a single Cessna 206, Adamson transported human remains for area mortuaries.
-Later, Aviation Services held out for charter and in 1967 began scheduled service flying between Wichita and Salina.
+Air Midwest was incorporated in Wichita, Kansas, on May 7, 1965, by Gary Adamson as Aviation Services Inc. Using a single Cessna 206, Adamson transported human remains for area mortuaries.
+Later, Aviation Services held out for charter and on April 17, 1967, began scheduled service flying between Wichita and Salina.